simurgh9/simurgh9.github.io/content/posts/greenwich.md

 There is a little nod to the nuance artificial intelligence is causing in spoken language that I find interesting; especially on a time-standards website.
-I'll quote it bellow.
+I'll quote it below.

 > It is a splendid example of bringing various systems under one rule,
 > and providing an answer that can be read both by humans and
 > computers (or should we now say AI?).

-In vibes units, it remind me of the meme: "Do not cite the deep magic to me, witch.
+In vibes units, it reminds me of the meme: "Do not cite the deep magic to me, witch.
 I was there when it was written."